 The Iron Man original bulky gray armor would soon change to a more popular, sleeker design created by Steve Ditko and given Red and Gold colors.
 The armor regularly gets modified and redesigned on a regular basis but it usually keeps the red and gold colors with the circle in the chest.
 In 1968 Iron Man would move from Tales of Suspense to his own book.
 The early issues has Iron Man fighting super powered villains from Communist countries and the like.

-Page In March of 1963 Spider-Man would get his 1st solo title.
+In March of 1963 Spider-Man would get his 1st solo title.
 It was called Amazing Spider-Man and it was drawn by Steve Ditko and written by Stan Lee.
-Ditko would soon end up plotting the series with Stan doing the script.
+Ditko would soon end up plotting the series with Stan doing the dialog.
 It was in these early issues that most of Spider-Man's main villains were created, not limited to The Vulture, Dr. Octopus, Sandman, The Lizard, Electro, Mysterio, Green Goblin, Kraven the Hunter, The Scorpion, The Chameleon and The Molten Man.
 Ditko would leave Spider-Man with issue #38 due to a dispute with Marvel regarding Spider-Man being licensed for cartoons with none of the verbally promised money being paid to him.
-Ditko and Stan Lee were no longer speaking to each other.
+Ditko and Stan Lee were also no longer speaking to each other as Ditko was upset with Stan hogging the credit creating Spider-Man and writing the stories.
+It took some arguing for Ditko to get credit for plotting Spider-Man, which he finally got with issue #25.
 With issue #39 John Romita took over the series and brought with him his years of working on romance titles.
 He injected some soap opera elements into the series and the characters became more visually appealing.
 This title would go on to become Marvels biggest seller and the character most associated with the Marvel Company.

-Page In March of 1963, Marvel went back to World War II.
+In March of 1963, Marvel went back to World War II.
 They published Sgt.
 Fury and his Howling Commandos #1.
 The early stories was done by Stan Lee and Jack Kirby, but others would take over the comic.
 One might wonder why Marvel would suddenly do a War comic when superheroes were doing so well for them.
-Apparently the book came out because of a bet.
+Stan Lee says the book came out because of a bet.
 Marvel owner Martin Goodman was wondering why their titles were selling so well.
 He thought it might have been because of the adjectives in the titles, Fantastic Four, Amazing Spider-Man, Mighty Thor, etc..
 But Stan believed it was because of 'Marvel Method' of having artist Jack Kirby draw the story with a rough plot and Stan scripting it afterwards.
 To prove it Stan made a bet with his uncle Martin.
 He said they could put out an outdated war title with a horrible name and it would still sell.
 He even advertised it as "The war mag for people who hate war mags".
-Stan won his bet.
-The title ran for 167 issues, ending in 1981.
+Stan says he won the bet.
+It's also possible that Jack Kirby just wanted to do a War comic as he was a veteran during WWII.
+While many comic creators got jobs writing or drawing for the military during the war Jack was made a scout and it was his job to sneak ahead of the front lines, avoid detection and draw maps of the area to be used to plan upcoming troop advancements.
+While many veterans didn't like talking about their time on the front line Jack loved talking about his war stories.
+The Sgt.
+Fury title ran for 167 issues, ending in 1981.
 It should be noted that with issue #120 (April 1974) the title was filled with reprints of earlier stories.

 Out for a walk, Matt Murdock saw a truck about to run over an old blind/deaf man.
 Heroically he rushed out into traffic and pushed the man out of harms way.
 The truck, as it was speeding through traffic dropped one of the barrels in the back, splashing out toxic waste into Matt Murdocks eyes.
 He became blind but received his powers via the radiation and would train himself to use them.
 Meanwhile Battling Murdock began to win many of his fights, and become a major contender again.
 Then he discovered his promoter was fixing them, paying his opponents to dive and now wanted him to dive.
 Matt was at the fight, watching it when his father decided he wasn't going to dive and fight to win.
 And win he did, but the promoter didn't like that and quickly had him killed.